biell/alti-server/README.md

   * custom_json_commands.txt  -  The custom commands which allow people to interact with the server
   * small_custom_json_commands.txt  -  A smaller version of the custom commands which don't help users but allow for more maps to be loaded.

+## Alti+ game types

+### Capture the Flag
+There are number of options for game types which are different from what you would normally see.
+Capture the flag games have a powerup which is located in an area heavlily protected by one team.
+The power should only be accessible to the other team.
+The server game mode must be "Ball", as each capture increases the goal count.
+One variety of Flag capture is a 1-life version, where teams go head-to-head and is very similar to 1dm.
+Another allows re-spawns and is timed.
+This mode type should favor the defensive team, and a single capture (goal) should be sufficient for winning.
+Capture the flag games can also be configured to allow both teams to score.
+Hear, the game would be similar to tbd, but withou a bomb to pickup.
+This would hopefully get teams to work together better, instead of people grabbing the bomb and flying off by themselves without support.

+### Races
+Races use specially assigne powerups to act as checkpoints.
+Each time the first player on a team crosses a checkpoint, a goal is scored.
+For this reason, the map must be configured for game type *ball*.
+Most servers are setup to have 6 goal win.
+Races are best accomplished with 2 laps and 3 checkpoints, with players starting so that they cannot easilly access the winning (6th) checkpoint until the end of their first lap (starting in a pit row might work).

+A to B races would also be easy, with checkpoints along the way, and the 6th checkpoint at the end.
+If a final (winning) checkpoint is all that is desired in an A to B, then setting `/set ballScore -1 -1` would also help accomplish this game type.

+### Large Map Coops
+Many new spawn options are available with the alti+server.
+Players can be configured to spawn where they last died, to make continuation easier.
+If that is too immidiate, players can spawn at the place of their last pickup, or health.
+Coops can also be made more exciting by the use of devices like portals, to teleport players from one area to another.

 ## Additional Commands
+The below list of commands are available to players to interface with and manage Alti+ game maps.

 ### Extended Commands for Players